Press kit — Spiral

 While cognitive degeneration is not an easy subject, we don’t want to make a tragic game.
 Spiral’s objective is to start a discussion, to make you feel empathy, patience and love.
 We want to make a game that makes you understand how important the little things in life are and how we sometimes take them for granted.

 Cognitive degeneration: Throughout the game, Bernard’s disease is not directly addressed.
 However, it will be felt in every aspect of the game.
 As his mind slowly fades away, so does his surroundings.
 More and more pieces will be missing as the environment slowly collapses around him.
 The Void that was at first only lurking at the edge of his memories will seep in and take over the memories the player visits as they accompany him in those challenges.

 Game’s decay: That degradation will also impact the aspects outside the game world.
 This includes in-game menus, save files, level of completion, etc. Extending the impact of the disease to the players themselves.

 A character-driven story: Bernard is the center of the story, not his disease.
 That being said, he was not alone.
-The other actors of his life, his family, his friends, all took part in what defined him and help drive the game’s rich narrative.
+The other actors of his life, his family, his friends, all took part in what defined him and helped drive the game’s rich narrative.
 You will have opportunities to connect with them, not only by talking to them but also by playing with them, working alongside them or simply sharing their passion.

-Mechanics tailored to the memory: While the core of the game centers around exploration as the player ventures through Bernard’s memories, finding pieces of his past, many of them will also include mechanics especially tailored to the events of that memory.
+Mechanics tailored to the memory: While the core of the game centers around exploration as the player ventures through Bernard’s memories, finding pieces of his past, some of them will also include mechanics especially tailored to the events of that memory.
 Our goal is to enhance the experience and uniqueness of that time in Bernard’s life as well as help the player connect with him by sharing his actions.

 Music: Each memory will have its own auditory landscape, giving it depth and texture the way only music can.